 Please ensure that you use the current form from the website, as previous versions may contain different prices, which could delay your order.

 Rings can be worn by show birds who will not be at a disadvantage in comparison with non-rung birds in competition.
-The Poultry Club provides prizes for rung birds at the National Championship Show.
+The Poultry Club provides an award for rung birds at the National Championship Poultry & Egg Show.

 Security is another important aspect as it goes without saying that rung birds can be easily traced at all times.
 Even when a bird is sold the ownership can be transferred through the Poultry Club's record system.
-Poultry Club Council has recently agreed that the ring number may be tattooed under the wing as an extra security precaution.
+Poultry Club Board of Trustees has agreed that the ring number may be tattooed under the wing as an extra security precaution, should breeders desire.

 The recording of breed lines is standard practice with most types of livestock and if poultry breeders are to move with the times, they should consider the merits of the ringing scheme.
-So if you are not yet a convert to rings why not try a few this year and see the benefits for yourself?
-Leading breeder and Panel A judge, Andrew Wetters is a supporter of the scheme and gives his opinion below:
+So, if you are not yet a convert to rings why not try a few this year and see the benefits for yourself?